natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics_commands.rst

 git commit
 ''''''''''

 After all necessary files have been added in staging, you can commit changes.
 Staging is a collection of files that will be added to the next commit.
-Command *git commit* has only one obligatory parameter - flag "-m".
+Command ``git commit`` has only one mandatory parameter - flag "-m".
 It allows you to specify a message for this commit.

 .. figure:: https://raw.githubusercontent.com/natenka/PyNEng/master/images/git/git_commit_1.png